ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    kubectl get pods --watch
    ```
    {:pre}
-3. Upload multiple images to process them in parallel
+3. Upload multiple images to process them in parallel using jobs.